 – Camera lens – if you have a DSLR and don’t know what lens best to buy for photographing your children, I would recommend starting off with 50mm 1.8 lens, which is a great and non-expensive starting option for all of your family portraits.

-- By making sure your baby has a good feed and before his photo session, and good burp – this will help your baby sleep longer and allow you to change positions without waking him up.
+– By making sure your baby has a good feed and before his photo session, and good burp – this will help your baby sleep longer through out his first baby photos and allow you to change positions without waking him up.

 – Use an extra blanket to cover baby up until he falls into a very deep sleep if necessary.

 4) ELEVATE & SUPPORT baby’s head – it is very important to take newborn photos safely.
 So please make sure your baby’s head is supported at all times.
 You can do so by placing a little towel roll under your photography blanket.
 Add as many towels as you need to make sure baby’s head is elevated and his face is not dig into the blanket and you can see face in full.

 – If baby’s head falls backwards, then put extra support under the back of the head and under baby’s back.

 CAMERA ANGLES – this is where magic happens!!!
 All of the newborn photographs are illusion!!

 5) CAMERA ANGLES – this is where magic happens!!!
 All of the newborn photographs are illusion!!

 – Turn your camera so baby’s head is always above baby’s feet

 – Make sure you don’t take photos up baby’s nose – chose a more flattering angle by photographing slightly above your baby – it is a lot more flattering when you can’t see baby’s nostrums